-Elizabeth is the Research Project Manager for Healthy Mothers, Healthy Babies based in East New Britain, Papua New Guinea.
-Her professional interests relate to operational research and public health action to reduce health and social inequalities, health system strengthening and partnerships for development.
+Elizabeth’s professional interests relate to operational research and public health action to reduce health and social inequalities in maternal and child health, health system strengthening and partnerships for development.
 She has a background in clinical medicine and holds a Master of Social and Economic Sciences, specialising in international development, and a Master of Public Health.

 - Australasian Faculty of Public Health Medicine (AFPHM)